DanPmkr/course-in-a-box/index.md

 Ebook creation does not have to be overwhelming.
 You do not need to write the content, design complex covers and format your content.
 <br>
-All you need is little work which I will show you to create professional-looking ebook that people will be eager to pay and download.
+All you need to do is put in little work which I will show, and you can create professional-looking ebook that people will be eager to pay and download.

 We will provide FREE 110 books that you can customised to make your own and start selling immediately.